 Elevation Gain: 1400 feet

-UPDATE April 2022: Unfortunately, the valley is currently closed to anyone other than residents while they fix the road.
-They have not currently announced a reopening date.
+UPDATE November 2022: Unfortunately, the valley is currently closed to anyone other than residents while they fix the road.
+They have not currently announced a reopening date although there are signs stating it is until 2025.
 You can still visit the lookout for views over the valley.

 One of the most famous spots to visit on the Big Island is the awe-inspiring Waipi’o Valley, and like with the Pololu Valley, you could just view the valley from the top but I encourage you to take this hike to the valley floor to experience more of the valley’s beauty.